Sep 072013

-Jake was rescued by Buddy Rescue Foundation when dey went to rescue anutter doggy down south (u know dey hab hi kill rates in dem shelters down der).
+Jake arrives in PAJake was rescued by Buddy Rescue Foundation when dey went to rescue anutter doggy down south (u know dey hab hi kill rates in dem shelters down der).
 Jake wuz in da cage next to da doggy dey were getting n da peeps just knew dis doggy needed saved too…dey just didn’t knows how much he needed dem until later.

 I will let de folks at Buddy Rescue Foundation tell you all about it, but Jake had to hab surgery n dey needs r halp payin fur vet bills.
 If u can spare a few green papers I knows dey will appreciates it.
 Once u read his story I finks u will be diggin ur wallet out & findin all da spare changin in da sofa to sends to dem.